-Monitoring the students' progress and analysing their results to cater for all students in the Primary school is vital.
+Monitoring the students' progress and analysing their results to cater for all students in the College is vital.
 Therefore, the process below is followed:

-□ Curriculum based monitoring tests.
-The teachers use standardized tests that include all the material presented over the duration of the year.
+- Curriculum based monitoring tests.
+The teachers use standardised tests that include all the material presented over the duration of the year

-- □ Observation and interaction.
+- Observation and interaction

-- □ Weekly spelling tests
+- Weekly spelling tests

 - Quizzes

 - Topic tests

-- □ Frequent evaluations.
+- Frequent evaluations

-- □ Formative assessment.
+- Formative assessment

+- Projects